The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 Check for planned engineering work at the weekend

 The underground network is being modernised.
-Engineering work is carried out at the weekend and sometimes whole sections of the tube are out of action.
+Engineering work is carried out at weekends and Bank Holidays and sometimes whole sections of the tube are out of action.

 When this happens, a replacement bus service run and underground tickets/passes/oyster cards are accepted on the bus.
 The replacement buses follow the route of the underground line, stopping outside each station, but it might be quicker to travel to your destination by another bus route.